-Begun in 1902, the construction of Old Main proved complicated and expensive because the site lay directly over a cavern, which took load after load of concrete to fill.
+Begun in 1902, the construction of the main building proved complicated and expensive because the site lay directly over a cave, which took many loads of concrete to fill.
 The building opened in time for the first classes in fall 1903.
 As other buildings were added, Old Main served as Texas State’s administration building.

 Old Main has undergone many renovations.
 Originally, most of the second floor was a large auditorium/chapel, with an ornately carved and filigreed cathedral ceiling.
-With a stage at one end and a balcony at the other, this is where general assemblies, plays and presentations were held.
+The stage at one end and balcony at the other were the sites of general assemblies, plays and presentations.

 The auditorium was subdivided into smaller rooms in the 1972 renovation, and in 1988, a floor was added at the balcony level.
 However, the remnants of the ornate ceiling are still visible on the third floor.
 An extensive restoration in 1993-94 returned the famous roof to its original style and color.